-Any worker, employee, or other person who shall open, remove, or disturb any fence, guard, barrier, sign, or rail and not close or replace or have the same closed or replaced again around or in front of any shaft, pit, chute, excavation, cave, or land liable to cave, injure, or destroy, whereby accident, injury, or damage results, either to the mine or those at work therein, or to any other person, shall be guilty of a misdemeanor.
+Any A worker, employee, or other person who shall open, remove opens, removes, or disturb disturbs any fence, guard, barrier, sign, or rail and not fails to close or replace or have the same closed or replaced again around or in front of any mine shaft, pit, chute, excavation, cave, or land liable to cave, injure, or destroy, whereby whether by accident, injury, or damage results, either to the mine or those at work therein, or to any other person, shall be guilty of a misdemeanor.
 A worker, employee, or other person who, in regard to any fence, guard, barrier, sign, or rail, does any of the acts prohibited by section 609.52, commits theft of the fence, guard, barrier, sign, or rail may be sentenced as provided in section 609.52.

-History: (4242) 1905 c 166 s 10; 1Sp1985 c 13 s 290; 1986 c 444; 1988 c 530 s 8 180.11 ANNUAL REPORT.
+180.11 ANNUAL REPORT.

-It shall be the duty of the inspector of mines to make and file no later than March first each year with the auditor of the county for which appointed, and with the department of labor and industry, a full and complete report of all acts, proceedings, and doings hereunder for ٥ each year ending December 31, stating therein among other things the number of visits and inspections made, the number of mines in operation, the number not in operation, the names of the mines, where located, the owners, lessees, or managers, the names of the officers, the quantity of ore shipped, the number of workers employed, the average wages for different kinds of work, the number of accidents, fatal or otherwise, the cause of such accidents, and such other information in relation to the subject of mines and mining inspection as the inspector may deem of proper interest and beneficial to the mining interests of the state.
-History: (4243) 1905 c 166 s 11; 1923 c 41 s 1; 1923 c 62 s 1; 1947 c 99 s 1; Ex1967 c 1 s 6; 1986 c 444 180.12 VIOLATIONS.
+It shall be is the duty of the inspector of mines to make and file no later than March first each year with the auditor of the county for which appointed a full and complete report of all acts, proceedings, and doings hereunder the activities of the mine inspector for each year ending December 31, stating therein among other things the number of visits and inspections made, the number of mines in operation, the number of mines not in operation, the names of the mines, where located, the owners, lessees, or managers, the names of the officers, the quantity of ore shipped, the number of workers employed, the average wages for different kinds of work; the number of accidents and description of accidents, fatal or otherwise, the cause of such accidents, and such any other information in relation that relates to the subject of mines and mining inspection as the inspector may deem of proper interest and beneficial pertinent to the mining interests reporting duties of the state office.

+180.12 VIOLATIONS.

 Subdivision 1.
-Owner, operator or agent.
-Any owner, operator or agent of any mine in this state violating the provisions of this chapter shall, except as otherwise specifically provided, be deemed guilty of a gross misdemeanor, and for each offense, upon conviction, fined not less than \$100 nor more than \$3,000.
+Owner, operator, or agent.
+Any owner, operator, or agent of any mine in this state violating the provisions of this chapter shall, except as otherwise specifically provided, be deemed guilty of a gross misdemeanor, and for each offense, upon conviction, fined not less than \$100 nor more than \$3,000.

 Subd.
 2. Person in immediate charge.
-Any person who is in immediate charge of the working of any mine who fails to carry out any order of the inspector, issued pursuant to section 180.03 or who permits, directs, or authorizes any person to work in a manner which violates the provisions of section 180.04 shall upon finding by the district court of the county where the mine is situated that the order of the inspector was not unjust or unreasonable or an abuse of discretion be guilty of a gross misdemeanor, and upon conviction thereof, shall be punished as provided in section 609.03.
+Any A person who is in immediate charge of the working of any mine who fails to carry out any an order of the inspector, issued pursuant to section 180.03 or who permits, directs, or authorizes any person to work in a manner which violates the provisions of section 180.04 shall upon finding by the district court of the county where the mine is situated that the order of the inspector was not unjust or unreasonable or an abuse of discretion be guilty of a gross misdemeanor; and upon conviction thereof, shall be punished as provided in section 609.03.
 Each time an order of the inspector issued under section 180.04 is not complied with, shall constitute a separate offense.
-Each offense shall be prosecuted by the county attorney of the county in which the offense took place History: (4244) 1905 c 166 s 12; 1951 c 687 s 7; 1965 c 51 s 37; 1984 c 628 art 3 s 11; 1986 c 444 180.13 NEGLECT OF INSPECTOR.
+Each offense shall be prosecuted by the county attorney of the county in which having gross misdemeanor jurisdiction for the location of the facility where the offense took place.

+180.13 NEGLECT OF INSPECTOR.

-Any inspector of mines appointed hereunder failing to comply with the requirements of this chapter shall be guilty of a gross misdemeanor; and, upon conviction thereof, fined not less than \$100 nor more than \$3,000 and be dismissed from office, and the board of commissioners shall remove the inspector from office for neglect of duty, drunkenness, incompetency, malfeasance in office, or other good cause.
-History: (4245) 1905 c 166 s 13; 1984 c 628 art 3 s 11; 1986 c 444 727
+Any inspector of mines appointed hereunder failing under this chapter who fails to comply with the requirements of this chapter shall be guilty of a gross misdemeanor; and, Upon conviction thereof, the inspector shall be fined not less than \$100 nor more than \$3,000 and be dismissed from office, and.
+The board of commissioners shall remove the inspector from office for neglect of duty, drunkenness, incompetency, malfeasance in office, or other good cause.